Click here to listen to a reading of this blog: |

 Gut Health

 Along the same kind of lines, a digestive enzyme or Betaine HCl and Pepsin can also help, as they aid the digestion process.
-Going gluten-free can also be a good step for many thyroid patients.
+However, you want to ensure you don’t actually have high stomach acid levels before taking it, as it can make things worse.

 A UK test for Candida can be found here and a US test here.

-Hope For No Reflux
+Conclusion: Hope For No Reflux

 Have you experienced reflux or other indigestion with your thyroid condition?